RWS/languagecloud-api-docs/articles/LCPublicAPI/docs/translation-memory/Translation-memory-advanced-configuration.md

 Filter expressions are built from comparison expressions combined with logical operators.

 Logical operators:
-- `AND` â€” both conditions must be true
+- `AND` - both conditions must be true
-- `OR` â€” at least one condition must be true
+- `OR` - at least one condition must be true
-- `NOT` â€” negates the following condition
+- `NOT` - negates the following condition

 Example:
 ```